PWA application

 Installation

-Load the following url at once to make your app ready to use:
+Load the following URL at once to make your app ready to use:

 https://YOUR_SERVER/projects/YOUR_PROJECT/pwa/setup.php